hapax/hapax.github.io/assets/teaching.md

 When the class complained that the walk was boring and pointless, the teacher would defensively reply that walking was an important life skill you needed to get by as an adult.
-Heck, if you can't walk, how do you expect to get a job when you graduate!
+Heck, if you can't walk, how do you expect to get a job!

-Do you think you would have enjoyed this hiking class?
+Would you have enjoyed this hiking class?
-Would you blame most students for losing interest and lagging behind, and later identifying as people who hated hiking?
+Or would you have lost interest, and started lagging behind?
-Of course not!
+Maybe you would even come to proudly identify as someone who was bad at hiking!
 The problem is that, for most people, walking is not an intrinsically interesting activity.
-Unless they are taught to love hiking, they'll have no thought of walking for hours every day.
+They need some motivation to walk.
-Not to mention if it becomes a joyless chore, in which case they'll do everything they can to avoid it!
+If walking becomes a chore,

 There seem to be two ways to fix the situation.
 The first is to lower our ambitions, and train students for small walks, jaunts around